ZFFramework/ZFFramework/master/develop_note.md

 which would cause deep inherit tree, which cause `dynamic_cast` to be very slow

 secondly, it reduce the dependency of RTTI, which is not much necessary for ZFFramework

+further more, it's used to achieve special `ZFCLASS_EXTEND` logic, which can extend existing cpp class, like the category of Object-C

 ## class namespace